 Whenever I tried

-I find it highly impressive when writers can draw inspiration and create poems out of responses.
+I find it highly impressive when writers can draw inspiration and create poems out of conversations.
 S\HE.IS.LIFE speaks volume to writers, and it makes them realize that when you and your life becomes inspiring, the idea of “writers’ block” is just dust that you need to blow off your desk.
 S\HE.IS.LIFE reflects Lanre’s realities and allows everyone to learn from it and gain wisdom to become better.